Piombacciaio/Rimborsi-Scherma/README.md

 Values for `LuogoNascita` and `Domicilio` are sometimes Null as they are not mandatory to comunicate

-`MaschioFemmina` being a bool stored as a string is a leftover from the database export that I will probably remove.
+`MaschioFemmina` being a bool stored as a string is a leftover from the database export that I will probably fix.
 (ETA: soon.tm)

 The keys for `data/template.pdf` are saved in `data/keys` so they shoud give an idea of what the document is like